Abdelrahman-Mohammad/discord-forums/README.md

 ### **getForum**

-delets a forum, if it exists.
+Gets a forum, if it exists.

 ```js
 Forums.getForum(<UserID - String>, <ThreadID - String> );
 ```

+_note: You can only provide one of UserID or ThreadID and it would still work._

 - Output: